 Structured and unstructured information

 Information models (PIM, AIM)

 The application of the standards ISO 19650 - 1, ISO 19650 -2

 © BIM Design Hub

 BIM Stage 2 collaborative working is based on the federated model, created by the separate discipline models' federation.
 In the federated model, teams can coordinate and control the project's discipline clashes, perform analysis and coordinate the project.
-The federated model can be also used for time management, (4D) cost analysis, (5D) facility's management, (6D) and energy analysis, (7D).
+The federated model can be also used for time management, (4D) cost analysis, (5D) facility's management, (6D), and energy analysis, (7D).

 Part 3: BIM implementation

-The diagram explains the concept of "Crossing the Chasm concept", which shows the different stages of adopting a new technology.
-At the beginning, the Innovators are the first to invest in a new technology since their main purpose is to invest in something new and innovative.
+The diagram explains the concept of "Crossing the Chasm concept", which shows the different stages of adopting new technology.
+In the beginning, the Innovators are the first to invest in new technology since their main purpose is to invest in something new and innovative.
 The innovators are followed by the Early adopters, the visionaries who seek not only improvement but also a revolutionary discovery.
-The diagram shows that a new technology solution should first win the Early Majority, that will actually use it in a practical manner.
+The diagram shows that a new technology solution should first win the Early Majority, which will actually use it in a practical manner.
 The late majority are the people who believe more in tradition than in evolution.
 Laggards are the people who do not want to deal with new technology at any level.

 © BIM Excellence